Mikiko Mochi Donuts

 Doughnut shop in Portland, Oregon, U.S.

 Mikiko Mochi Donuts is a small chain of doughnut shops in the Portland metropolitan area, in the U.S. state of Oregon.
 Emily Mikiko Strocher and Alex McGillivray started the business as a pop-up restaurant in 2020, before launching a residency in northwest Portland later in the year, then opening a brick and mortar shop in the northeast Portland part of the Kerns neighborhood in 2022.

 In 2024, a second location opened in Beaverton.
 The business has announced plans to open a location in Bethany Village, called Mikiko Jr., in 2025.
-Mikiko specializes in mochi donuts and has garnered a positive reception.
+Mikiki Mochi Donuts is opening in Bridgeport Village in 2026.
+The chain specializes in mochi donuts and has garnered a positive reception.

 Description

 Mikiko Mochi Donuts operates doughnut shops in the Portland metropolitan area.
-The flagship shop is in the northeast Portland part of the Kerns neighborhood and the business has also operated in Beaverton and Bethany Village.
+The flagship shop is in the northeast Portland part of the Kerns neighborhood and the business has also operated in Beaverton, Bethany Village, and Bridgeport Village.

+Menu

 Mikiko specializes in dairy- and gluten-free mochi donuts.
 One variety is glazed with ube and dusted with li hing mui.
 Other varieties include Black Sesame & J, Horchata Pudding, Kat Dog, Plum Wine, the P.O.G. with guava curd, and Yuzu Funfetti.
 Mikiko has also offered doughnuts with matcha, pandan, passionfruit curd, and calamansi lemonade icing, as well as orange-colored Thai tea pastries.

 History

 Emily Mikiko Strocher and Alex McGillivray started Mikiko as a pop-up restaurant.
 In February 2020, the couple sold 72 donuts in 30 minutes at a WeWork space.
 In September, Mikiko started a residency at the West space in northwest Portland.
 In 2021, the couple announced plans to open a brick and mortar shop in northeast Portland.
 The shop opened in 2022.

 A second location opened in Beaverton in 2024.
 As of 2025, there are plans to close the Beaverton location and open another location in Bethany Village.
 The Bethany Village location is known as Mikiko Jr.

+Mikiko began operating in Bridgeport Village in August 2026.